binoy01/Implementation-of-64x8-memory-array/README.md

-## An 8x64 memory array implemntation using skywater 130nm technology
+## An 8x64 memory array implementation using skywater 130nm technology